How to Use a Credit Card Wisely

 Keep your credit card secure

-A big part of using a credit card responsibly is keeping your credit card information secure.
+A big part of using a credit card responsibly is keeping your credit card information safe.
 Keep your credit cards in a secure place and always out of view in your car or at your workplace.
 You should never loan your cards out to others, share your credit card information or numbers, or post images of your credit card to social media.
 If one of your cards is lost or stolen, it’s important to immediately contact your card issuer.

 Did you know

-Discover also offers Freeze it®.
+Discover offers Freeze it®.
 Freeze your account in seconds with an on/off switch either on the mobile app or website to prevent new purchases, cash advances and balance transfers.2

 Examine your monthly statements